zavvdev/elise-lang/README.md

 .fn (name [& args] body)
 ```

 Creates an identifier labeled with `name` that holds a function declaration record that can be invoked with `args` (if declared) to execute its `body`.
-Body has access to `args` identifiers that are bound to the values passed during invocation as well as identifiers in outer (parent) scope.
+Body has access to `args` identifiers that are bound to the values passed during invocation as well as identifiers in outer (parent) scope where it's created.
 Function can be invoked only after declaration.

 Example: